-Exception: Existing buildings and structures used for emergency housing and emergency housing facilities may not be required to comply with the California Energy Code, as determined by the Authority Having Jurisdiction.
+Exception: Existing buildings and structures used for emergency housing and emergency housing facilities may not be required to comply with the California Energy Code, as determined by the enforcing agency.

 N103.3 Occupant load.
-Except otherwise stated in this appendix, the maximum occupant load allowed in buildings and structures used as emergency housing shall be determined by the Authority Having Jurisdiction, but the interior floor area shall not be less than 70 square feet (6.5 m2) for one occupant.
+Except as otherwise stated in this appendix, the maximum occupant load allowed in buildings and structures used as emergency housing shall be determined by the enforcing agency, but the interior floor area shall not be less than 70 square feet (6.5 m2) for one occupant.
 Where more than one person occupies the building/structure, the required floor area shall be increased at the rate of 50 square feet (4.65 m2) for each occupant in excess of one.